autoplot/documentation/javadoc/org/autoplot/imagedatasource/ImageDataSourceFactory.md

+# org.autoplot.imagedatasource.ImageDataSourceFactory

-# org.autoplot.imagedatasource.ImageDataSourceFactoryFactory for ImageDataSource, which read in images into datasets.
+Factory for ImageDataSource, which read in images into datasets.

-ImageDataSourceFactory( )
+# ImageDataSourceFactory( )

 ***